Ogier the Dane: Name

+There is a mention of almost comparable antiquity in the Nota Emilianense written in Medieval Spanish (Old Castilian) (now dated to c.
+1065–1075) where the warrior bears the nickname "Ogier of the short sword" (Oggero spata curta).

 Historical references

 The Ogier character is generally believed to be based on Autcharius/Otker, (Note: "Autcharius" is the spelling as occurs in the Vita Hadriani (biography of Pope Adrian I in the Liber Pontificalis, "Otkerus" in a work by Notker Balbulus, a monk of St. Gall (fl.
 885).) a Frankish knight who had served Carloman and escorted his widow and young children to Desiderius, King of Lombardy, but eventually surrendered to Charlemagne.
 (Note: Knud Togeby objected to identifying with Autcharius, and proposed Audacar who led Charlemagne's troops in Bavaria.)
 The Ogier character could also have been partly constructed from the historical Adalgis (or Adelgis, Algisus), son of Desiderius, who played a similar role.
 (Note: The exploits of "Algisus" is given full account in the Chronicon novaliciense.)
 The chanson de geste does parallel this, and Ogier does seek refuge with the Lombardian king Didier or Désier (as Desiderius is styled in French).